 Culture and history will come alive as you explore Germany.
 You will sample traditional “German” foods, ride the German rail system, visit museums, and explore key historical sites.
-In 2016 we plan to tour the Reichstag, the former Berlin Wall, and the German Historical Museum in Berlin; visit Vienna, the center of the former Austrian Empire and the capitol today; see first-hand the Nazi Party Grounds and the Alstadt (old city) in Nürnberg; experience the Hofräuhaus and the Royal Residence in Munich; and reflect upon the weight of human history at a concentration camp in Dachau.
+In 2017 we plan to tour the Reichstag, the former Berlin Wall, and the German Historical Museum in Berlin; experience the Hofräuhaus; reflect upon the weight of human history at a concentration camp in Dachau, and more.

 Before departure you will attend orientation seminars, lectures, and discussions and will complete readings and work to prepare you to experience Germany, while earning 3 credits (POLS 371) that fulfill the university's global perspective requirements.
 There are many reasons you should participate:

 - There’s never going to be a better time.

 - You’ll meet fascinating people, and experience a foreign culture first-hand.